Washington State Bill Allocated $450,000 To Study Gasoline Superusers

 ADDITIONAL INCENTIVES FOR LOWER INCOME GASOLINE SUPERUSERS

 Lower-income families using the most gasoline face extreme financial burdens.
-California Assembly member Phil Ting sponsored AB 1267 to help get gasoline-burdened families into electric vehicles.
+California Assembly member Phil Ting introduced AB 2401 to help get gasoline-burdened families into electric vehicles.
 The bill would cut vehicle fuel costs for those who need it the most, while reducing auto pollution faster.
-(Read about the benefits of this approach in Coltura’s new Gasoline Superusers 2.0 report here.)
-While this bill did not pass into law in 2023, there’s a good chance it will come back in 2024.
-Please sign on to show your support!
+(Read about the benefits of this approach in Coltura’s new Gasoline Superusers 3.0 report here.)

 BILL Status: